W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/wailaw-umbraco-certified.md

 ## What is an Umbraco Certified Expert

-Umbraco Certified Expert is a developer who has an expanded understanding of Umbraco.
-This is achieved by attending multiple training courses on both the fundamentals and developer specialisations.
-As a certified expert I know the full development lifecycle of an Umbraco website, can manage advanced projects and practice UX/UI techniques specific to dynamic content-driven applications.
+Umbraco Certified Expert is a designer or developer who has an expanded understanding of Umbraco.
+This is achieved by attending multiple courses on both the fundamentals and developer specialisations.
+As a certified expert I understand the full development lifecycle of a web system or application which enables me to manage advanced projects and practice UX/UI techniques specific to dynamic content-driven applications.

 ---